Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 ### Executive Summary

-The analysis identified the overall level of product performance to understand what products are performing well and underperforming or struggling and the reason behind the distinction of all product category across all branches.
+The analysis identified the overall level of product performance to understand which products are performing well, underperforming, or struggling, and the reasons behind the distinctions across all product categories and branches.
 ### Key Findings

-1. **Top 10 product by revenue amd Quantity Sold**
+1. **Top 10 products by revenue and quantity sold**
 2. **Total Revenue**
 3. **Total Order Value**
 4. **Product Segmentation:** Identified the High-performing, Under-Performing and slow-Moving Product and the reason behind it - The analysis shows that changes in prices of the product is the key influencer in the product segmentation.